EricGebhart/Simple_Process_REPL/README.md

 But, then, between all the error trapping, and io redirection It was decided to switch to python.
 I built the prompt first, and started feeding it functions as I built the process.
-It simply evolved into a list processor.
+It was a list processor from the very beginning.
 It worked fantastically.
 Creating that finicky process was actually kind of fun.

 ----------

+## Make something!

-So get your favorite python libraries that do things, and start composing process applications that do more complicated things out of them.
+Get your favorite python libraries that do things, and start composing process applications that do more complicated things out of them.

 So you have something you know you can code up in python.
 It's got some data